sonofhypnos/PlotKelly/README.md

 ./install creates a virtualenvironment and uses poetry to install dependencies.
 Should work with python3.8 or greater.

 ## Usage
-run plot_kelly.sh and supply url, your bankroll on Manifold, upper and lower bounds crecedence percentages.
+run plot_kelly.sh and supply url, your bankroll on Manifold, upper, lower %-bounds for the plot and crecedence percentages.

 Example:
 ```python